zootechdrum/webDev_notes/Algorithms&Data/Algorithms&Datastructures.md

 ```

 ## What is a Linearithmic algorithm ?
 Linearithmic time complexity it's slightly lower than a linear algorithm.
-Howerver, it's still better the having an algorithm with a time complexity of 0(n^2);
+However, it's still better the having an algorithm with a time complexity of 0(n^2);

 In a Linearithmic algorithm we split our input into 2.
 We keep splitting the input until we come out with the result that we are looking for.